chaddjohnson/greatupsells/README.md

 ### Coding Conventions

+* kebab-case for names of repositories, applications, packages, and services.
-* PascalCase for component file names and exported components.
+* PascalCase for names of component file and exported components.
 * camelCase for variable names.
 * camelCase for code file names (except for pages, which must use hyphens).
 * Prettier and ESLint for code formatting.